 - Buy orchids with lots of new blooms.
 You can enjoy the flowers for longer than you think.

-- Always read the instruction that come with the orchids, or ask the saleslady how to take care of them.
+- Always read the instructions that come with the orchids, or ask the saleslady how to take care of them.

 - Place your potted orchids in a bright area but not in direct sunlight.
 You can use them as a centerpiece for your table as long as the room is bright enough for the orchids to have sunlight.

-- Water once a week by removing them from their pots and shower them with room-temperature water (at least 16° C) in the sink or bathtub.
+- Water once a week by removing them from their pots and showering them with room-temperature water (at least 16°C) in the sink or bathtub.

 - In the summer, water the orchids twice a week or when the bark appears dry.

 - In the winter, avoid placing the orchids near heaters, air vents, or any place where a draft of cold air can creep in.
 Extreme temperatures can dry them out and kill them.